Rino Salazar: Playing

 A Letranista, Salazar played for Letran in college.
 He later played in PBA teams such as Tanduay and Toyota.
 In Toyota, he played with his future colleague Robert Jaworski.

 Coaching

 After moving out of the court, Salazar entered the sidelines as assistant coach of Toyota, and won the 1982 Reinforced Filipino Conference finals.
 He later quit to focus on a small business.

-But in 1985, after Jaworski' appointment as coach of La Tondeña's Ginebra San Miguel, Jaworski was offered him to be an assistant coach.
+But in 1985, after Jaworski' appointment as coach of La Tondeña's Ginebra San Miguel, Jaworski offered him to be an assistant coach.
 They won two championships.

 In 1992, Shell franchise hired him as their head coach.
 The team won a championship in 1992 First Conference.

 After his tenure with Shell, he returned to Ginebra, where he won two more championships.
 However, following Jaworski's resignation and subsequent Senate run in 1998, Salazar took over as the interim coach.
 He notably led the team during the 1999 PBA All-Filipino Cup quarterfinals, achieving an upset victory over the top-seeded Mobiline Phone Pals.
 Salazar later resigned when his family relocated overseas.